jcchurch13/Mechaduino-Firmware/README.md

 ![image](images/header.PNG)

 New release 11/26/2018!
 The calibration table is now stored in flash memory!
+(Many thanks to osresearch!)
 We've also fixed a couple of small bugs.
 Here are some preliminary instructions on how to get your Mechaduino up and running.
 For more details, see the Mechaduino Manual above!

 ![image](images/example1.gif)